BLISWORTH HORSE SHOW circa 1955

 picture of Allan Oliver.
 Below is a picture of Mrs Digby-Whitehead who evidently helped with

-differ as to why it was stopped but a prominent point related to an overly large local committee
+differ as to why the shows stopped but a prominent point related to an overly large local

-to organise it each year and a disagreement developed within that committee.
-You may
+committee to organise it each year and a disagreement developed within that committee.
+You

 It seems odd to have a reference to L.M.S.
 Main Line on its front page but, of course, there